 Table of Content

-1. What Does a Group 31 Battery Mean?
+What Does Group Size Mean?

-Differences Between Group 31 VS Group 27
+Differences Between Group 31 VS Group 27 Lead Acid Battery

 1. Size and Dimensions